ministryofjustice/hmpps-manage-a-workforce-ui-e2e-tests/README.md

   npm run test:chrome:headed        - Runs tests only in Chromium headed mode and Cleans old reports
                                       Generates fresh Allure results

+  npm run update:chrome:screenshots - After running the above command(npm run test:chrome) it runs in headless mode and captures the
+                                      screenshot of the page into the default folder and then if you run this, it runs only the Chromium tests, Update only the Chromium-specific snapshots (e.g. xxPage-chromium-darwin.png).

+  npx playwright test                           - To update snapshots for just one test file. tests/happy-journeys/scenario1-xx.spec.ts --project=chromium --update-snapshots

   npm run test --headed             - To run the tests on all browsers in headed mode

   npm run report                    - To view the HTML report